Mark 4

 Comparison Analysis Mark 4:1-9

-Part 1: (Mark 4:1-2, Matthew 13:1-3a, and Luke 8:4).
-From these verses of Scripture, we can see that in each Gospel, the Lord teaches many things in parables, but the time and place given for each Gospel are different but not far apart.
+Part 1: (Mark 4:1-2, Matthew 13:1-3, and Luke 8:4).
+From these verses of Scripture, we can see that in each Gospel the Lord Jesus teaches many things in parables, and the time and place given for each Gospel differ, but are not far apart.

-Part 2: (Mark 4:3-4, Matthew 13:3b-4, and Luke 8:5).
-The main point in all three Gospels is that a sower went out to sow his seed, and the seed fell along the path, and the birds came and devoured it.
-In Luke 8:5 we are also told that the seed was trampled underfoot.
-We can see that the parables are the same, but a few words make the difference, and it depends on the listener.
-Because the Lord knows the hearts of people, something people can take, the Lord wants to show the way for each group to see how to take the parable, but all have the same meaning.
-The Lord gave the words to the writer, and each Gospel will get a little different than the other, and the reader can find help from each Gospel in different areas.
-For example, here in Mark, it adds more things but also cuts something out.
-People who read the Bible are supposed to find out what each Gospel tells and put them together and get out the core meaning.
+Part 2: (Mark 4:3-4, Matthew 13:3-4, and Luke 8:5).
+The main point in all three Gospels is that a sower goes out to sow his seed, and the seed falls along the path, and the birds come and devour it.
+In Luke 8:5, we are also told that the seed is trampled underfoot.
+We can see that the parables are the same, but a few words make the difference, and it depends on the listener, because the Lord knows the hearts of people.
+Some things people can take, and some not; the Lord wants to show the way for each group to understand how to take the parable, but all have the same meaning.
+The Lord gives to the writer, and each Gospel will be a little different than the other because the readers can find help from each Gospel in different areas.
+For example, here Mark adds more things but also cuts something out.
+People who read the Bible are supposed to find out what each Gospel says, put them all together, and get the core meaning out.

 Part 3: (Mark 4:5-6, Matthew 13:5-6, and Luke 8:6).
-The difference between the verses in Mark and Matthew and Luke is where the seed fell down, specifically, on rocky ground or rock; they are similar, but separate the difference out.
-Find common ground: don’t try to look for each word itself; the word may be different, but the meaning in all three Gospels is the same; don’t pick on each individual word.
+The difference between the verses in Mark, Matthew, and Luke is where the seed falls: specifically, on rocky ground or on rock.
+They are similar, but we should separate the differences.
+Find the common ground; don’t try to look up each word itself.
+The words may differ, but the meaning in all three Gospels is the same; don’t pick on the individual words.
 The difference is the key; therefore, ask yourselves why it is different.
-If it is only one group of people, there is no need to make a difference, but because there are not the same type of people in Mark, Matthew, and Luke who hear, the parable has differences.
+If it is only one group of people, there is no need to make a difference; but because there is not the same group of people in Mark, Matthew, and Luke who hear the parable, the parable differs.

 Part 4: (Mark 4:7, Matthew 13:7, and Luke 8:7).
-The words in these verses are very similar in all three Gospels, and their meaning is the same.
+In all three Gospels, the words in these verses are very similar, and the meaning is the same.

 Part 5: (Mark 4:8-9, Matthew 13:8-9, and Luke 8:8).
-The verses in Mark and Matthew are very similar, with some order differences.
-But in the Gospel of Luke, the yield of the good seed falling on the good soil is given only as hundredfold.
-However, the meaning of the parable in all three Gospels is the same; the meaning is the same, just the arrangement and order of explaining are different, which does not change the meaning.
+The verses in Mark and Matthew are very similar, though there are some ordering differences.
+In the Gospel of Luke, the yield of the good seed falling on the good soil is given only as a hundredfold.
+However, the meaning of the parable in all three Gospels is the same.
+The meaning is the same; just the arrangement and order of explanation are different, which does not change the meaning.

 [12] so that seeing they may see, and not perceive;